STOIE/recipes/recipes/sauces/README.md

 1. Then while pulsing add the olive oil in slowly.
 1. Blend more after all the oil is added if a smoother texture is desired.

-# Middle-eastern Sauces

-## Garlic Sauce

-#### Ingredients

-* 4 cloves garlic, peeled
-* 1 cup mayonnaise
-* 3 tablespoons greek yogurt
-* 2 teaspoons lemon juice
-* 1 tablespoon olive oil
-* 1/2 teaspoon za'atar spice blend

-#### Method

-1. Add the garlic to a mortar and pestle and crush into a paste.
-1. Then add the garlic to a bowl, along with all the other ingredients and mix together thoroughly.

 ---

 ## Tzatziki